 Once surgery has been performed, the road to recovery begins.
-It goes without saying that listening to your doctor’s instructions is the number one way to reduce recovery time after back surgery.
+It goes without saying that listening to your doctor’s instructions is the number one way to reduce recovery time after back surgery for a bulging disc or herniated disc.
 Your doctor will carefully outline your recovery plan and you must follow it as directed.
-Below are some tips to help accelerate the process.
+Below are some tips to help accelerate the recovery process.

-Committ to Physical Therapy: Surgery is not the final step in addressing back pain.
-Following your surgery, you will spend at least a few weeks of physical therapy.
-Physical therapy is designed to help your body reach optimal recovery, but it can be very difficult.
+Surgery is not the final step in addressing herniated pain.
+Following your procedure, you will spend at least a few weeks of physical therapy.
+Therapy is designed to help your body reach optimal recovery, but it can be very difficult.
 Ensure your follow your therapist’s instructions as closely as possible.
 This can help significantly speed up your recovery time.

-Drink and Eat Properly.
 During your recovery time, your body is going to need additional calories to fuel its healing, but these extra calories do not need to come from fatty foods and sweets.
-Instead, eat a balanced diet in lean proteins and antioxidants to support tissue regeneration and ensure you’re receiving everything you need to heal optimally.
+Instead, have a balanced diet in lean proteins and antioxidants in your menu to support tissue regeneration and ensure you’re receiving everything you need to heal optimally.

-Avoid smoking and alcohol.
-Smoking and excessive drinking are not healthy habits for anyone, and this is especially true while recovering from herniated disc surgery.
+Smoking and excessive drinking are not healthy habits for anyone, and this is especially true while recovering from an herniated or slip disc surgery.
 Smoking is specifically prohibited, especially if you’ve had spinal fusion surgery.
 Additionally, alcohol can have dangerous interactions with the pain medications you will need to take post-surgery.

-Avoid activities that may prolong your recovery : Climbing stairs, lifting objects over a certain weight, or even walking too quickly before you’re ready can prolong your recovery time.
+Climbing stairs, lifting objects over a certain weight, or even walking too quickly before you’re ready can prolong your recovery time specially if you experience leg pain during those activities.
 Always err on the side of caution, and consider the use of devices such as walkers, shower seats, raised toilet seats, etc.

-Take pain medication as directed.
 Proper pain control can make it far easier to sleep, which also promotes healing.
 Nevertheless, some patients hesitate to take their pain medication as prescribed because they fear addiction or other issues.
-Ensure you take your pain medication regularly, as directed.
+Ensure you take your pain medication regularly for the herniated disc pain, as directed.
 Wait too long, and you run the risk of waiting for a long period of time for the drug to take effect.

 We’ve Got Your Back: Our Team of Spine Specialists Is Dedicated To Your Recovery